Peacem4kr/file2prompt/README.md

  - Enable Timestamp
  - (Optional) Change the entity name, e.g., to Grocerylog once saved

-This file will be used to save grocery items in a JSON file, including timestamps.
+This JSON file will be used to save my grocery items in, including timestamps.

 ### Step 2: Install the "Shopping list" Integration